-Last week, Rand Fishkin produced a fairly disparaging video on Moz.com about infographics and why they should be replaced with on-page visual elements.
+Last week, Rand Fishkin produced a fairly disparaging video on Moz.com about the value of infographics and why they should be replaced with on-page visual elements.

 While I agree that in 90% of cases infographics are poorly researched and designed, it’s unfair to write off such a valuable media type.
 A good infographic empowers reader understanding by breaking down complex information into digestible, visual chunks.

-In this article, I’m going to explain why high-quality infographics remain an important weapon in the inbound marketer’s arsenal.
+In this article, I’m going to explain why high-quality infographics remain a valuable weapon in the inbound marketer’s arsenal.

 1. Infographics are Shareable, Linkable and Evergreen Assets